 Our clinical trials have been impacted by the COVID-19 pandemic.
 We temporarily paused enrollment of new patients in our ongoing clinical trials as well as commencement of new trials, and our data collection and site monitoring activities relating to currently active clinical trials could be delayed or otherwise impeded by travel and access restrictions and diversion of healthcare resources toward treating COVID-19 patients, among other things.
-However, we have reinitiated enrollment in clinical trials on a study-by-study and site-by-site basis.
+However, we have re-initiated enrollment in clinical trials on a study-by-study and site-by-site basis.
 It is possible that future enrollment in these studies, or enrollment in future studies, could be impacted due to COVID-19.

 In addition, our business could be adversely affected by the effects of public health threats, including the COVID-19 pandemic.
-During the first quarter of 2021, sales of NUPLAZID were negatively impacted by ongoing conditions related to the pandemic, including a reduction in patient office visits and a further decline in census at long-term care facilities.
-The impacts and pace of recovery resulting from the pandemic are difficult to predict at this time, and no assurances can be given that the pandemic will not have significant additional impacts on our business, results of operations, financial condition and prospects.
+During the first quarter of 2021, sales of NUPLAZID were negatively impacted by ongoing conditions related to the pandemic, including a reduction in patient office visits and a further decline in occupancy rates at long-term care facilities.
+While we observed improvement in some of these factors in the second quarter of 2021, the levels are still meaningfully below where they were pre-pandemic due to the continued impacts from the pandemic.
+The lasting impacts and pace of recovery resulting from the pandemic are difficult to predict at this time, and no assurances can be given that the pandemic will not have significant additional impacts on our business, results of operations, financial condition and prospects.